redhat-cop/businessautomation-cop/bcgithook/README.md

 * Works on Linux, Windows (on a Cygwin environment), probably on Mac (not tested)
 * Scripted or manual installation mode
 * Configurable logging of operations
+* Branch mapping, map branches from BC to remote Git repos
 ## Configuration
 **bcgithook** will look for its configuration in file `default.conf` placed in `$HOME/.bcgithook` directory.
 This file must be present event if per-project configuration files are used.
 The following variables need to be configured: